Now You're Gone – The Album

 Now You're Gone – The Album is the third studio album by Swedish musician Basshunter.
-Released on 14 July 2008, it is his debut English language album, entering the UK Albums Chart at number one, and selling in excess of 329,717 copies in the UK making it platinum.
+Released on 14 July 2008, it is his debut English language album, entering the UK Albums Chart at number one, and selling in excess of 329,717 copies in the United Kingdom making it platinum.

-In New Zealand, the album peaked at number one in its fifth week, and was certified platinum and selling over 20,000 copies.
+In New Zealand, the album peaked at number one in its fifth week, and was certified double platinum selling over 30,000 copies.
 The album spent a total of two weeks at number one.

 Reception

 Ronny Larsson from QX noted that the English-language lyrics no longer refer to the data as they did on the LOL album, but still sings on about nonsense, adding that dance music lyrics are not too poetic.
+Leo Gold for EDM Sauce described “In Her Eyes” as one of the best Basshunter songs, noting that it stands out on the album and praising the vocal sample "Are you ready to party?!".